Lsd – Hypnosis – Meditation – The Dream

 There has always been a great deal of criticism aimed at dream interpretation.
 It has been called many things.
 Those who have not investigated it have denied any truth in it.
 Others have said that most dream interpretation was in the head of the analyst, and dreams were meaningless.
 This has been due to the various interpretations one can give to a dream, and the difficulty of arriving at any interpretation in the case of some dreams.
 Like an ink blot one can see all sorts of faces in it.
 But the ink blot is really just a blot, and depicts no face at all, or if it does it is pure coincidence.

 When one begins to attempt an interpretation of one’s dreams, especially if doing it alone, these criticisms become important.
-To start with, dreams present a shifting phantasmogoric world in which one is a stranger, and cannot find the way.
-It is a world of changing shapes and shadows; a land of hinted meanings, where nothing holds still long enough to determine its real character, and a snake can slip into the form of a frog as easily as a man can become a stone, or learn to fly.
+To start with, dreams present a shifting phantasmagorical world in which one is a stranger, and cannot find the way.
+It is a world of changing shapes and shadows, a land of hinted meanings, where nothing holds still long enough to determine its real character, and a snake can slip into the form of a frog as easily as a man can become a stone, or learn to fly.
 It would be unusual then, in this land for which there can never be a fixed map, due to its changing contours, if one did not suffer serious doubts about finding one’s way, or arriving at meaning.
-This is because different values apply in this world than those of the outer world.
+This is because different values apply in this dream world than those of the outer world.
 To get somewhere in the dream world, we cannot simply follow a road as in the outer world, for the road may quickly become a trackless bog or change into a seashore covered with ferocious lettuce leaves which threaten to eat all the hair off one’s body.
 It is the world of Alice in Wonderland, of Hercules and the Heroes, it is Fairyland, where one gets somewhere ‘because’, and not by walking at all.
-Therefore, if we judge this land with our old ideas based on outer, conscious life, we shall certainly be dismayed.
+Therefore, if we judge this land with our old ideas based on outer, conscious life, or if we try to analyse our inner life and dreams using intellectual analysis we shall certainly be dismayed.
 If we persist in the face of such difficulties, however, then gradually we shall develop new senses, new values, and the ability to move around in this strange world.
 We will then be able to converse with the natives of this land, and understand what they are saying.
 For the natives are symbols and allegory, and their language is not usually in words.
+See Clicking On

 Roffenstein, because he wished to be quite certain of the subject’s ignorance of formulated dream symbols, chose a 28 year old nursemaid.
 She is described as of sub-average intelligence, totally uneducated, and quite innocent of his proposed experiment.
 She was likewise hypnotised and told to dream, amongst other things, of having sexual intercourse with her father.
 The dream was of her father.
 He gave her a large bag, and with it a big key.
 It was a very big key, like the key to a house.
 She felt sad, but opened the bag.
 Then a snake jumped out of it against her mouth, when she screamed and awoke.